SuperM (EP)

-SuperM is the eponymous debut extended play (EP) by South Korean supergroup SuperM.
+SuperM is the debut extended play (EP) by South Korean supergroup SuperM.
 It was released on October 4, 2019 by SM Entertainment, Capitol Records and Dreamus.
 The CD version of the EP has eight different versions: one individual edition for each member and a "united" version.

 The EP debuted at the top spot of the United States' Billboard 200 albums chart, becoming the first Korean act to top the chart with their debut release.

 Background and release

 On August 7, 2019, Capitol Music Group chairman Steve Barnett and SM Entertainment founder Lee Soo-man announced SuperM's debut at Capitol Congress.
 A teaser revealed the members of the group, with each having performance, vocal, and rap abilities.

 On August 28, the instrumental of one of the album's songs, "I Can't Stand the Rain", was released.
 SM Entertainment began releasing teasers and concept videos on September 1 through SuperM's official social media accounts.

 The album and its title track's music video were released on October 4 both digitally and physically.